Falagard/centauri-game-engine/README.md

 `haxelib dev hxDaedalus hxDaedalus`

+## CastleDB

 CastleDB is a structured static database that allows you to edit your game data using an editor that is downloadable from here http://castledb.org/ and provides you with a fast, easy and strictly typed way of accessing your game data.

 Download the CastleDB editor from http://castledb.org/

+The file should be available at http://castledb.org/file/castledb-1.5-win.zip

+If this disappears from the Internet for whatever reason, you can get the source here https://github.com/ncannasse/castle and follow the instructions to build it.
+If github goes offline, we have bigger problems to worry about.

-Then also install the CastleDB library using haxelib:
+Then also install the CastleDB Haxe library using haxelib:

 `haxelib install castle 1.6.1`